yknnnnft/vimrc/README.md

 which has no relation of their being an wolfman or a human.
 - villager A: "C is an wolfman"
 - villager B: "I am not an wolfman"
-- villager C: "There are more than 2 liars among us."
+- villager C: "There are no less than 2 liars among us."

 Solve the truth.